eeberhard/aica-api/docs/docs/getting-started/04-examples/02-editor-example.md

 To create a new edge, move the mouse over the event source handle until the cursor changes to a targeting reticule.
 Then, click and drag to create a draft edge.
-Pull it towards a target handle (on the top left of a component) until the cursor changes again and the draft edge snaps in place, then let go of the mouse button.
+Pull it towards a target handle (on the top left of a component) until the cursor changes again and the draft edge snaps in place, at which point you can let go of the mouse button.
 If the connection is valid, it will create a new event edge with the default event (Load).

-Follow this procedure to create an event between the new trigger button and the Timer 2 component.
+Repeat this procedure to create an event between the new trigger button and the Timer 2 component.
 Choose the Deactivate event type in order to pause the timer on click of the button.
 Add a second trigger button, create a new event edge to Timer 2 and choose the Activate event type.